 Does The 30% Rule Of Thumb Hold When Saving For An Apartment?

 Another reason it does not apply is because of the many spending options in recent times.
 Some include paying for credit/debit cards, student loans, retirement investments, and emergency funds.
-These things have become mandatory, making it difficult to hold up the 30% rule.
+These things have become mandatory, making holding up the 30% rule difficult.
 There are also unexpected rent increments, making it difficult to hold up a fixed rental cost.

 How Can You Reduce Your Apartment Rental Cost?

-Moving out gradually in a new apartment requires you to have a lot of savings.
+Moving out gradually into a new apartment requires you to have a lot of savings.
 You need upkeep money for groceries, toiletries, and other basic items.
 Other costs include catering for the moving costs, furniture, and décor.
-However, if you do not have enough money to pay for all these, you can use the following tips to cut the costs;
+However, if you do not have enough money to pay for all of these, you can use the following tips to cut costs;

 Consider A Smaller Apartment

-Townhomes and basements apartments are cheaper than one and two-bedroom ones.
-You can opt for these while saving to move out into a new apartment.
-From there, you can buy necessary furniture and décor as you continue saving up for a bigger place.
+Townhomes and basement apartments are cheaper than one and two-bedroom ones.
+You can opt for these while saving to move into a new apartment.
+From there, you can buy the necessary furniture and décor as you continue saving up for a bigger place.

 Reside Near Your Social Life And Workplace